jwd83/multicart/README.md

 ### Game Server

-Game server is currently being tested on railway and fly.io
+Game server is currently being tested on railway ~~and fly.io~~

+Looks like railway has a free tier that will work for now with a postgres instance for the leaderboard.